i2p/i2p.www/i2p2www/blog/2015/11/11/Community-Outreach.draft.rst

 {%- endtrans %}

 {% trans -%}
-str4d proposed blocking off the \*.i2p.i2p namespace so they can be used for developer’s services.
+str4d proposed blocking off the \*.i2p.i2p namespace so they can be used for developer's services.
 He also suggested a more formalized technical proposal system, with more prominence on the main website.
 {%- endtrans %}